physicsmattersmcgill/physicsmattersmcgill/README.md

 To make a new page, add a new markdown file under the `pages/` folder.
 See existing pages for examples and the front matter to use.

 Each page must have an English and French title and url in the `_data/navigation.yml` file in order for the menus to work for both English and French versions of the site.
 The urls provided in this file should match the permalinks in the frontmatter of the corresponding pages.
-There should be two files for each page, one in English and one in French.
-If you cannot translate a new page, the French/English version can be a copy of the English/French version, maybe with a short statement at the top ("Cette page n'est pas disponsible en français en ce moment.
-Voici en Anglais." or similar.)
+The filenames can be whatever you wish (but it may be easiest if they match the permalink convention).
+With the exception of the homepage (which is treated differently) the French version of the page must have a url that is the same as the English version plus `_fr`.
+For example, `/about/` for the English version and `/about_fr/` for the French version.

 # Images
 Any images used on the site should be added to the `physics-matters/images` folder on the physics department server.
 Please do not put pictures for the website on github.